omeErik/IS31FL3197/README.md

 ## Overview

 This repository contains an I2C driver for the [IS31FL3197 chip](https://www.lumissil.com/assets/pdf/core/IS31FL3197_DS.pdf).
-The chip can be found on the Arduino GIGA Display Shield and was developed and tested using OpenMV.
+The chip can for instance be found on the Arduino GIGA Display Shield.
+This driver was developed and tested using OpenMV on an Arduino Giga R1 Wifi with the shield attached.

 The IS31FL3197 can drive four LEDs: